pendo-io/pendo-mobile-sdk/ios/pnddocs/native-ios.md

 ## SwiftUI limitations

-- SwiftUI tracking of page changes is based on the application events emitted by the following navigation components: `NavigationView`, `TabView`, `NavigationLink`, `ActionSheet`, `Sheets` or `PopOvers`.
-Rendering new views on the page will no be tracked by our SDK.
+SwiftUI tracking of page changes is based on the application events emitted by the following navigation components: `NavigationView`, `TabView`, `NavigationLink`, `ActionSheet`, `Sheets` or `PopOvers`.
+Rendering new views on the page will not be tracked by our SDK.

-- When encountering tagging issues of clickable elements try calling the `pendoRecognizeClickAnalytics()` API on the `View` of clickable element.
+**Specific Limitations**

-- The `Menu` Control is not supported at the moment.
+1. **List Elements**: SwiftUI's handling of list elements can present limitations, particularly related to accessibility.
+If a list element has accessibility traits, it will be tracked by the SDK.
+However, if it does not, tracking might be incomplete or not occur at all.
+To ensure that list elements are properly tracked, make sure they have appropriate accessibility traits assigned.

-## Accessibility support
+2. **Padding in Stacks**: When using padding in `VStack` or `HStack` without a background, the analytics tracking may not function correctly.
+This is because the padding alone doesn't generate trackable events.
+To work around this, you can explicitly call the `pendoRecognizeClickAnalytics()` API on the view to ensure that interactions are recorded.

-The OS assigns default accessibility values to UI elements in the app if you do not set accessibility values yourself.
-The accessibility identifiers, accessibility labels, and accessibility hints are all collected by Pendo and can be utilized for unique identification of features and pages.<br/>
+3. **UIContextMenu**: The UIContextMenu control is not supported in both Swift and SwiftUI.
+As a result, any interactions with context menus created using this control will not be tracked by the SDK.<br/>

 ## Developer documentation